s341507/data2410-portfolio2/docs/rapport.md

 ## Quad Container Setup

-After setting up the VMs we used the file `docker compose.yml`, to set up the four containers with the required config instructions for the assignment.
+After setting up the three VMs, we used the file `docker-compose.yml`, to set up the four containers with the required config instructions for the assignment.
 This file can be found in the configs folder.

 ```bash
 TODO
 - [ ] Paste finalized version of this file
 ```

 The assignment does not specify volumes.
 Therefore, in order to keep the maintenance simple, we used four files from `this directory` as the volumes for each of the four containers.
-At first we ran the docker containers without the volume statements to auto generrate the configs, then we edited the configs and pasted them back in to a new compose file to automate our statements.
+At first, we ran the docker containers without the volume statements to auto generate the configs, then we edited the configs and pasted them back in to a new compose file to automate our statements.
 The final files we used can be found below *(alt.
 The changes we made to the files can be found below).*

 The following scripts copies configs to containers, so we can use the volumes.